-Master's courses from an eligible institution may transfer into the Advanced M.Div.
-The courses must be comparable to the Southwestern courses for which transfer credit is requested and be completed with a "B" or better.
+Master's level courses from an eligible institution may transfer into the Advanced MDiv program.
+The courses must be comparable to the Southwestern courses for which transfer credit is requested, and be completed with a grade of "B" or better.
+No more than half of the degree may be earned by transfer of credits.